Felipe Lee-Chong

-Felipe Wang-Xi Lee-Chong Cartes (born 21 October 1997) is a Chilean footballer who plays as a right-back for Trasandino.
+Felipe Wang-Xi Lee-Chong Cartes (born 21 October 1997) is a Chilean footballer who plays as a right-back for Deportes Linares.

 Club career

 Lee-Chong made his professional debut in 2016 for Puerto Montt, playing 90 minutes in a 1–1 Primera B de Chile draw with Deportes La Serena.
 Despite this appearance, he left Puerto Montt at the end of the season, before joining Tercera A side Rodelindo Román.
 He joined Trasandino in 2020, but due to the COVID-19 pandemic in Chile, he was unable to play the full season, and resorted to selling hamburgers with his cousin to make a living.

 He returned to professional football in 2021, signing with Segunda División side Deportes Recoleta.
 Despite helping the club to promotion, he was released at the end of the season, returning to Trasandino, who were now in the Segunda División.
 He renewed his contract with Trasandino for the 2023 season.